Wallace & Gromit: Comic

 British publisher Titan Magazines started producing a monthly Wallace & Gromit comic after the debut of Curse of the Were-Rabbit.
 The characters still run Anti-Pesto, and both Shaun and Feathers McGraw have appeared in the comic.

-The two characters appeared in the monthly BeanoMAX comic until its closure in June 2013, and now appear every four weeks in The Beano.
+The two characters appeared in the monthly BeanoMAX comic until its closure in June 2013, and appeared every four weeks in The Beano.
+The strip was discontinued in 2015.
 They are heavily featured in 'Aardmag', the free online magazine that is unofficial but supported by Aardman Animations.
 Nick Park guest-edited the 70th birthday issue of The Beano weekly, and so this issue contained numerous Wallace & Gromit references.

 On 17 May 2010, they began appearing daily in The Sun.
 It is credited to Titan and Aardman, with scripts written by Richy Chandler, Robert Etherington, Mike Garley, Ned Hartley, Rik Hoskin, David Leach, Luke Paton, J.P.
 Rutter, Rona Simpson and Gordon Volke, art by Sylvia Bennion, Jay Clarke, Jimmy Hansen, Viv Heath, Mychailo Kazybrid and Brian Williamson.
 It replaced George and Lynne.
 A graphic novel compiling all 311 daily strips was released on 8 October 2013, and a second volume followed on 4 November 2014.
 A third volume was released on 25 March 2015, and a fourth volume was released on 9 September 2015.